elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 end
 ```

-With property-based testing, you specify a set of valid inputs (that is, lists in the example above) for your code and verify that your code holds some property for values taken at random from the valid inputs.
+With property-based testing, you specify a set of valid inputs (lists in the example above) for your code and verify that your code holds some property for values taken at random from the valid inputs.
 In the example above, the test takes many (usually around 100) values at random from the `list_of(term())` *generator* and verifies that the property of `length/1` always returning a non-negative integer holds.
 A generator is just a `StreamData` generator, as we discussed in the previous section.

 ### Shrinking

-Since we're generating many random data, if we hit a failure then the data that caused it is often complex and convolute.
+Since we're generating lots of random inputs to test, inputs that cause failures are often complex and convoluted.
 Take this trivial example of a property:

 ```elixir
 property "list does not contain multiples of 4" do